SoftwareAG/CumulocityHttpUpstreamArduino/README.md

 - `String timestamp` Timestamp where the measurement is created
 - `char* URL` The URL where your tenant is.
 The format is: *MyTenant.cumulocity.com*

+todo: old above

+## Documentation

+Documentation is available online [here](todo).

+If you want to download the documentation, you can grab the _pages/docs/html_ folder.

+For regenerating documentation from source, install and run `doxygen`